Abhay-Bhadauriya/Hangman-game/README.md

 ## Contributing

 Contributions to the Hangman game project are welcome!
 Whether you'd like to report a bug, suggest a new feature, or contribute code improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for personal or commercial purposes.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments

-- Special thanks to the Flask and Python communities for providing excellent documentation and resources.
-- ASCII art for the Hangman figure sourced from [ASCII Art Archive](https://www.asciiart.eu/).

----

-Feel free to customize this README file to better suit your project's specific details and requirements.
-Good luck with your Hangman game project on GitHub!